-Raspberry PI Shield for French dedicated energy meter TeleinfoDesigned by Charles, Ships from France
+Raspberry PI Shield for French dedicated energy meter TeleinfoDesigned by Charles in France

 A Raspberry Pi shield for French nationnal metering system called "Téléinfo".
 This convert data issued from Nationnal Energy provider to serial interface and then, let the user doing whatever he likes with the data, such as putting them into Emoncms or sending them to a SQL database.